-The LPAC shall determine appropriate assessment and accelerated instruction for an English learner who is administered a grade advancement test in English or Spanish, except as provided by 19 TAC 101.1005.
-The grade placement committee for an English learner shall make its decisions in consultation with a member of the student's LPAC.
+The LPAC shall determine appropriate assessment and accelerated instruction for an emergent bilingual student who is administered a grade advancement test in English or Spanish, except as provided by 19 TAC 101.1005.
+The grade placement committee for an emergent bilingual student shall make its decisions in consultation with a member of the student's LPAC.
 19 TAC 101.2003(e).